FarronF/limerick-council-meetings/meetings/2022/01/24-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 22nd November 2021.md

 their levels of risk.
 It defines three categories of civil drone operations: the

-‘open’, the ‘specific’ and the ‘certified’ category.--- 18
+‘open’, the ‘specific’ and the ‘certified’ category.
+---
+18

 The ‘open’ category addresses the lower-risk civil drone operations, where